Alex Kirilloff Player Props: Twins vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.96).

-- Blue Jays pitchers combine to allow 68 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Blue Jays pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Gausman (2-3) gets the starting nod for the Blue Jays in his 11th start of the season.
-He's put together a 3.14 ERA in 63 2/3 innings pitched, with 81 strikeouts.

-- In his last time out on Sunday against the Baltimore Orioles, the right-hander threw eight innings, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Monday, the right-hander tossed 6 1/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.